MiquelMarinoEspinosa/Tennis-Refactoring-Kata-PHP/README.md

   - Add at `match` operator the second condition
   - Add at `match` operator the first condition
   - Format `match` operators
+- Now I would like to deeper analyze the for loop at `buildScore` method
+  - It is a loop of just `2` iterations.
+There must be a way to simplify to remove this loop :/
+  - I will start with stracting the `switch` instruction into its own method and pass as paremeter the `tempScore`
+    - Although it has decreased the coverage because the result type hint forces to add a `default` condition at the `switch` instruction, it is not a problem because very likely the method would be `inline` again at some point